 Can Parrots Shed Tears?

-According to Science Focus, researchers looked into how tears worked in various animals, including owls, hawks, tortoises, sea turtles, and macaws.
+In a study on Science Focus, researchers looked into how tears worked in various animals, including owls, hawks, tortoises, sea turtles, and macaws.

 Some of the common parrot eye issues include:

-- Bacterial or fungal infections
+- Bacterial and fungal infections.

-- Trauma or injury
+- Trauma or injury.

-- Foreign body
+- Foreign body.

-- Psittacosis (parrot fever)
+- Psittacosis (parrot fever).

 Do Parrots Have Emotions?

+Many owners report that their parrots respond to emotional cues.
 This is anthropomorphism, where humans attribute their characteristics to certain parrot behaviors.

 Why Do Parrots Make Crying Noises?